An Introduction to FUT Hair Transplants

 Higher Graft Yield

-Another advantage of FUT is that more grafts can be harvested per session.
-Because the surgeon is removing a strip of tissue, he is able to take more follicles than one could in FUE, where hair is extracted individually one follicle at a time.
+One advantage of FUT is that oftentimes more grafts can be harvested per session.
+Because the surgeon is removing a full strip of tissue, he is able to take more follicles than one could in FUE — where hair is extracted individually one follicle at a time.
 For those who require a lot of hair, this effect can be more dramatic and, consequently, more aesthetic.

 Better for High-Density Transplants